-Neal Gabler is a cultural historian, film and television writer, and award-winning author.
+Neal Gabler is a cultural historian, film and television writer, award-winning author and BillMoyers.com columnist.
 His books include: An Empire of Their Own: How the Jews Invented Hollywood; Winchell: Gossip, Power and the Culture of Celebrity; and Walt Disney: The Triumph of the American Imagination, a New York Times best-seller.
 Gabler replaced departing co-hosts Roger Ebert and Gene Siskel on the PBS program Sneak Previews and is currently the Emmy award-winning host of Reel 13 on New York’s public television station WNET.

 Gabler’s book, Life the Movie: How Entertainment Conquered Reality, published in 1998, expands upon his extensive investigations of American pop culture to examine how our collective obsession with entertainment has turned politics, religion, and the daily news into show business.
 With real-life icons like O.J.
 Simpson, Bill Clinton, and Princess Diana gaining Hollywood-like celebrity status, “Life itself” Gabler writes, “is gradually becoming a medium all its own.”